- Chapter Three: The Student Organization Forum

 - Must not be on disciplinary probation

-- Availability for SOF orientations and meetings, scheduled office hours (for SOF President candidates, must also be available for Student Government meetings)
+- Availability for SOC orientations and meetings, scheduled office hours

 - Previous experience in student organization leadership positions

-- Knowledge of University and SOF operating policies and procedures
+- Knowledge of University and SOC operating policies and procedures

 - Organized, highly motivated, accountable, and responsible